 This commentary appears on the occasion of the forthcoming “Apocalypse Now?” issue of the Occupied Times of London, as well as the People’s Climate March in New York City and events before and after, and also the publication of the newly revised and expanded edition of my book, Toward Climate Justice.
 It also appears on Counterpunch, ZNet and Toward Freedom:

-Today it often feels as though we are hopelessly mired in apocalyptic thinking, both in our social movements and in popular culture. [...]
+Today it often feels as though we are hopelessly mired in apocalyptic thinking, both in our social movements and in popular culture.
+From Hollywood blockbusters to [...]

 I originally added a series of updated links as a comment to our earlier post on this topic, but there are now enough of them to easily justify a new post: